 When it comes to budgeting, there’s no one size fits all solution.
-We all have different incomes, desires, attitudes, and approaches to how we handle our finances.

 If you’re the kind of person who prefers a relaxed, somewhat hands-off approach to budgeting, the 50/30/20 budget rule may be a good fit for you.

 What is the 50/30/20 Budget Method?

 The 50/30/20 budget is a percentage based budget method popularized by Elizabeth Warren in her book All Your Worth.
 The idea is to divvy up your after-tax income across 3 areas: 50% towards essential expenses, 30% towards discretionary spending, and 20% towards savings.

 The 50/30/20 budget method aims to simplify the budgeting process by breaking it down into just 3 categories: